imagekitio/docs-keep-a-changelog/api-reference/media-api/move-file.md

 {% endswagger-description %}

 {% swagger-parameter in="header" name="Authorization" type="string" %}
-base64 encoding of
+base64 encoding of `your_private_api_key:`

-`your_private_api_key:`

-\

 **Note the colon in the end.**
 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="sourceFilePath" type="string" %}
 The full path of the file you want to move.
-For example - /path/to/file.jpg
+For example - `/path/to/file.jpg`
 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="destinationPath" type="string" %}
 Full path to the folder you want to move the above file into.
-For example - /folder/to/move/into/
+For example - `/folder/to/move/into/`
 {% endswagger-parameter %}

-{% swagger-response status="204" description="" %}
+{% swagger-response status="204" description="Empty body is returned." %}
 ```
 ```
 {% endswagger-response %}